nervous-inhuman/lime-scooter-reversing/README.md

 Please collaborate and share any information you may have, all push requests are highly encouraged, let's build a database thats informative, helpful and most of all semi-legal.

-I've been curious how these Scooters work, but to my suprise, I couldn't find any blogposts/repositories researching them, so I decided to create one myself.

-All information in this file has been collected from public online sources or real-life observations.

-PRs are more than welcome.

 --------

 ### Scooters